 (1 4 9 16)

-Now we can give a new definition of scale-list in terms of map:
+Now we can give a new definition of scale-list

 (define (scale-list items factor)